hsutter/gcpp/README.md

    - The proof-of-concept collector just registers all `gc_ptr`s; other collectors might register only `gc_ptr`s that are external roots.

+   - In the current prototype: Constructing and enregistering a `gc_ptr` registration is cheap, with cost O(gc_heap's #pages), performing an average-case constant-time query of each memory page in the `gc_heap`.
+Destroying and deregistering a `gc_ptr` is currently O(gc_heap's #gc_ptrs) as it performs a linear scan of the unsorted registered `gc_ptr`s for this `gc_heap`.
+If necessary the latter can be optimized.
+Note that both are already localized to one specific `gc_heap`.

 ## atomic_gc_ptr

 `atomic_gc_ptr` is designed to be thread-safe for concurrent use, and have its uses be lock-free.